portelaraian/Raian-Intracranial-Hemorrhage/README.md

 ```

 ## Make Submissions
-I've averaged all the predictions of all folds by model then I averaged the predictions of the 5 models.
+I've averaged all the predictions of all folds by model then I averaged the predictions of those models.

 <br>
 ## Knoledgments